puzpuzpuz/microbenchmarks/README.md

 # microbenchmarks

-A collection of various JS microbenchmarks
+A collection of various JS microbenchmarks.
+I'll be adding new benchmarks here, when needed.

 ## UTF String Serialization